gerardrbentley/Beginner-ML-Projects/README.md

 <a href="https://gitpod.io/#https://github.com/gerardrbentley/Beginner-ML-Projects" rel="nofollow noopener noreferrer" target="_blank" class="after:hidden"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod"></a>

 Click the gitpod link above to set up your own development environment in the cloud without downloading or installing anything!
-(See below for local setup instructions)
+(See below for more information and local setup instructions)

 ## What's this?